stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 Give your h2 element the class attribute with a value of `'red-text'`.

 - [x] Your h2 element should be red.
-- [x] Your h2 element should have the class red-text.
+- [x] Your h2 element should have the class `red-text`.
-- [x] Your stylesheet should declare a red-text class and have its color set to red.
+- [x] Your stylesheet should declare a `red-text` class and have its color set to red.
 - [x] Do not use inline style declarations like `style="color: red"` in your h2 element.

 ```
 <style>